Luissguerreroo/Luissguerreroo/README.md

 <pre>
 👨‍💻 About Me

-I am a Systems Engineering student passionate about technology and continuous learning.
+I am a Systems Engineering student passionate about software development and continuous learning.
+I enjoy building real-world projects, exploring both frontend and backend technologies, collaborating in team environments, and continuously improving my technical and problem-solving skills.

 </pre>